vincentbernat/network-lab/lab-l3-hyperv/README.md

    they'll use a non-loopback IP that would depend on the corresponding interface state.

+ - Customers should not enable privacy extensions.
+Otherwise, their IPv6 address is not predictable and we cannot route them.

 IPv6 was broken with commit 8c14586fc320 (part of 4.7) and fixed with a435a07f9164 (part of 4.8).
 Other interesting commits for IPv6: